Sytta/ADA2018-Project/README.md

 # Dataset

-We will be using multiple datasets for this project.
-One major dataset is provided by the Organization for Economic Co-operation and Development (OECD) and is located here: http://www.who.int/whr/2001/media_centre/press_release/en/

-The data contains information on adults who have reported depression and can be segmented by country, age, education level, and employment.
+Organization for Economic Co-operation and Development (OECD) Dataset: https://stats.oecd.org/Index.aspx?DataSetCode=EAG_ESO# The data contains information on adults who have reported depression and can be segmented by country, age, education level, and employment.

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.